The Benefits of Having a Puppy Sitter

 I am a firm believer in setting a puppy up to succeed, with plenty of positive reinforcement and reward based training.
 Puppies sleep for the majority of the day because their brains need this amount of rest in order to process everything that they are learning, and so the short time that they are awake is a window of opportunity that can be missed if the right person is not around to direct your puppy's energy towards the right things.

 A puppy with a great professional puppy sitter benefits from a day which is more structured.
 They learn good food manners at meal times.
 They learn that barking and whining doesn't get them attention, but waiting patiently and being quiet does.
-They learn that chew toys are for teething and not a person's hand, clothes or belongings.
+They learn that chew toys are for teething and not a person's hand, clothing or belongings.
 They learn that it is just as rewarding to settle down by themselves for a nap or to enjoy a dog chew as it is to interact with people or other animals.
 They also learn not to expect to be cuddled and picked up just because there is a human in the room... only a professional puppy sitter can resist constantly playing with, cuddling and petting an adorable, cute little animal, with those big puppy dog eyes and wagging tail!

-Seriously, the benefits of employing an informed professional puppy sitter outweighs the convenience of dropping a puppy off at your sister's house because she has three kids to keep it occupied all day (at the expense of your pup's important sleep requirements), or dropping them off at the Doggy Daycare centre where they will learn that dogs are far more interesting and stimulating than most people!
+The benefits of employing an informed professional puppy sitter outweighs the convenience of dropping a puppy off at your sister's house because she has three kids to keep it occupied all day (at the expense of your pup's important sleep requirements), or dropping them off at the Doggy Daycare centre where they will learn that dogs are far more interesting and stimulating than most people!

 What does Opulent Mutts Puppy Care Service offer?